RAWrobotics/Orion5/README.md

 ## Install Dependencies
 _Follow these steps before attempting to use the Python or MATLAB libraries, or the Visualiser_
-1. Install python 3.6.2 on your machine: https://www.python.org/downloads/
+1. Install the latest version of Python 3 (3.7 at the time of writing) onto your machine: https://www.python.org/downloads/
-2. Windows users: Make sure to select the "Add python to environment variables" option while installing.
+2. *Windows users*: Make sure to select the "Add Python to PATH" option while installing.
-3. Install dependencies for libraries using `pip3 install pyserial pyglet`.
+3. Install dependencies for libraries using `pip3 install pyserial`.
+4. Check if pyserial was installed correctly by running `python3 -c "import serial"` if you see no error message, it worked!
-4. If the pip3 command is not found, navigate to your Python install directory, on Windows this is usually `C:\Users\<username>\AppData\Local\Programs\Python\Python36-32`, enter the `Scripts` directory and launch a Powershell window using `Shift + RightClick`, and then try `./pip3 install pyserial pyglet`.
+5. If the pip3 command is not found or the library is not available, navigate to your Python install directory, on Windows this is usually `C:\Users\<username>\AppData\Local\Programs\Python\Python37`, enter the `Scripts` directory and launch a PowerShell/cmd window using `Shift + RightClick`, and then try `./pip3 install pyserial`.

 ## MATLAB Library
-_In order to use the MATLAB library, the `Orion5_Server.py` Python program is required to run in the background; it acts as an interface between MATLAB and the Orion5 Robotic Arm_
+_In order to use the MATLAB library, the `Orion5Server.py` Python program is required to run in the background; it acts as an interface between MATLAB and the Orion5 Robotic Arm_
 ### Python Server
-1. The program `Orion5_Server.py` is required to be running in the background to use the MATLAB library.
+1. The program `Orion5Server.py` is required to be running in the background to use the MATLAB library.
-2. If the 'Install Dependencies' steps above have been completed, launch the `Orion5_Server.py` program by double clicking it or by running `python3 Orion5_Server.py` in the Libraries directory.
+2. If the 'Install Dependencies' steps above have been completed, launch the `Orion5Server.py` program by double clicking it or by running `python3 Orion5Server.py` in the Libraries directory.
-3. The serial port name of the Orion5 robotic arm should be printed in the terminal if found, otherwise the program will keep waiting until it is able to find one.
-Press `Ctrl+C` to exit the program.
-4. The message `Waiting for MATLAB` means the program is ready to communicate with MATLAB.
-5. The message `Connected to MATLAB` means your MATLAB script is currently running and communicating with the `Orion5_Server.py`.
+3. The server will print out `Waiting for connections` if it is running correctly.
+You will see a `Connection from 127.0.0.1:XXXX` when either MATLAB script or Python script connects to the server.
-6. If your MATLAB script crashes midway or does not call the `<library_reference>.stop()` function correctly upon completion, a socket may be kept open from MATLAB to `Orion5_Server.py`.
+4. If your MATLAB script crashes midway or does not call the `<library_reference>.stop()` function correctly upon completion, a socket may be kept open from MATLAB to `Orion5Server.py`.
 This may appear as an `OS Error` in python, or a `socket error` in MATLAB next time you run your script.
 Simply call the `<library_reference>.stop()` function in the MATLAB console to cleanly exit the Orion5.m library.
-7. Press `Ctrl+C` to quit the server cleanly.
+5. Press `Ctrl+C` to quit the server cleanly.

 ### Basic Usage
 The library pings the Python server every second if no other library functions are being called, this is like a watchdog timer, if Python server doesn't hear anything for 5 seconds, it will return to waiting for a new connection.